Consider a Mediator Over a DIY Divorce

 • Information on the internet has allowed do-it-yourself representation

 “A short marriage, no children, no real estate, no retirement, no significant disparity in income, there are people that could have a do-it-yourself without much risk,” says Hansen.
-“I think for most couples it isn’t that straightforward.
+“I think for most couples, it isn’t that straightforward.
 So, what we see are people who didn’t understand marital property, who don’t understand child support formulas, who don’t understand that in a longer marriage when spousal maintenance can be ordered.”

+To obtain the legal information necessary to make informed decisions, people typically need to hire an attorney.
 “For many of the do-it-yourselfers, I think it’s a mistake because they don’t know what they don’t know.
 They can enter into an agreement without thinking of the ramifications.
 They can enter into an agreement that a court rejects.
 Or, because it wasn’t done well, they have issues after their divorce and must return to court.”

 Worse may be the people who rely on their partner for making informed decisions.
 “You have the issues of one spouse feeling intimidated or outright threatened, or any history of domestic violence, that could influence a person’s decision to comply and agree with whatever their spouse proposes,” Hansen adds.